 - Help arrange after-funeral options (burying ashes, scattering ideas/celebrations, purchase of headstones etc)

 - Be available if you have any questions and to help support you

 With direct cremation, a lot of this is skipped or handled by the company you appoint.
 You provide your chosen funeral company with the information of the deceased and they will:

 - Collect the body and arrange the care

 - Arrange all paperwork and legal documents

-- Arrange a no frill cremation at a time and place to suit them
+- Arrange a no frills cremation service directly with the crematorium at a time and place to suit them

 - They will deliver the ashes back to you at a designated time (extra costs might be applicable here)

 * additional aspects to the service can be paid for including attending the cremation and delivery of the ashes to you

 If you plan a direct cremation then you will be left with the ashes and must decide what to do.
 Options include, scattering them at the crematorium garden of remembrance, placing them within an urn for ashes to be kept or buried, or scatter the ashes, we have provided some extra ideas for scattering ashes in our resource.